Self-guided Sightseeing Tour #3 in Cartagena, Spain

 Show sight on map

-The castle of La Concepción or Asdrúbal is a medieval construction of the thirteenth or fourteenth century located on the hill of the same name that rises over Cartagena and its port.
-This castle is the one that is represented in the city shield.
+The castle of La Concepción or Asdrúbal is a medieval construction of the thirteenth or fourteenth century nestled on the hill of the same name that rises above Cartagena and its port.
+This castle is the one that is represented in the city's coat of arms.

 Wikipedia: Castillo de la Concepción (ES)